AnxietyAnxiety therapyBlood pressure

 • Breathing becomes shallow

-All this can push blood pressure higher, sometimes suddenly.
+This can push blood pressure higher, sometimes suddenly.
+It doesn’t mean anxiety automatically causes long-term health problems.

 Table of Contents

-Can Anxiety Increase Blood Pressure?
+Why Anxiety Can Increase Blood Pressure

 When your brain senses danger, real or imagined, it sends signals that release stress hormones like adrenaline and cortisol.